Room Draw Policy 2013-14

 Residing in the residence halls/houses requires that students participate in the meal plan associated with that hall/house or a higher plan (see Dining Services site for details).
 Residential areas are assigned a meal plan based upon the number of residents within a building and the kitchen space available.

-Students with special dietary requirements which prohibit their eating in the dining halls are encouraged to seek housing which allows them the flexibility to cook their own meals.
+Students with special dietary requirements or documented medical requirements which prohibit their eating in the dining halls are encouraged to seek housing which allows them the flexibility to cook their own meals.
 Inability to locate housing that offers a meal plan compatible with your particular needs requires completion of a Meal Plan Exemption Request Form available from Residential Life.
-Meal plans will not be adjusted for any reason other than medical.
+Meal plans will not be adjusted for any reason other than documented medical reasons.

 If your housing assignment allows for a choice of a 20 meal plan, or 12 meal plan (please see Meal Plans by Residential Location), you will automatically be assigned the 12 meal plan for all terms at Room Draw and for all subsequent terms when assigned your room after returning from an off campus program or leave of absence.
 Should you prefer the 20 meal plan, you must submit a Meal Plan Change form prior to the fifth day of the term (dates noted below).
 If you will be living in a location with only one option (5 meal plan or off board), you will be assigned the plan listed (although you may opt for any of the available meal plans by completing a Meal Plan Change form that can be found through the dining services website).
 Please consult The Hub at any time to verify your meal plan.